slpg-fjwu/slpg-fjwu.github.io/_projects/4_Tayyaba.md

 PUSIM corpus Creation
 Two annotators worked on corpus creation which took almost 500 man hours.
 Both were Punjabi natives with fluent proficiency with one being a linguist and Punjabi expert.This would be the first corpus in Punjanbi  which will release publically after the publication.

+Goals and Objective
+Our goal is to develop a sentence simplification system using the PUSIM language corpus that can be utilized in various natural language processing (NLP) tasks, such as machine translation.
+To achieve this, we have three objectives.

+create a simplified corpus of Punjabi language while the meaning is preserved.
+Produce further simplified versions of a complex sentence with simple vocabulary and sentence structure.
+To produce the understandable content for the speakers and language learners.

+Related Work

 Corpus Evalution.